cncf/wg-serverless/workflow/spec/references.md

 [Huawei FunctionGraph workflow definition](https://support.huaweicloud.com/en-us/devg-functiongraph/functiongraph_02_0300.html) has served as [initial draft](https://github.com/cncf/wg-serverless/commit/e42aaabb2c5dd78d0bd638b5cc8be0cd771101a4#diff-bc18ddd43c9fef122edf80ec220f04bb) of this specification and is very similar to the Amazon States Language.

-### Flogo.io
+### Flogo

-TIBCO's Project Flogo&trade; defines applications as triggers, handlers and actions to create workflows.
+TIBCO's (Project Flogo&trade;)[http://www.flogo.io] defines applications as triggers, handlers and actions to create workflows.
 Its [current support for AWS Lambda](https://tibcosoftware.github.io/flogo/labs/flogo-lambda/) wraps the entire workflow as an embedded application into a single Lambda function.

-### Alibaba FunctionFlow (FnF)
+### Alibaba FunctionFlow

 FunctionFlow defines workflows of steps using yaml arrays and a simple control logic that starts with the first step in the array, allows jumps with goto and ending a flow either by reaching the last ste in the array or by marking a step as the end of the flow.